 “I especially focus on the word love as four silent letters that need to be declared, heard, and lived in schools and out of schools.
 It is puzzling that a library search with the descriptors love and school turns up almost no sources.
 Perhaps educators fear love, and loving, and saying I love you.
 Why aren’t we researching love more?”

-Thus, my methodology is responding to Leggo’s latter question because poetic inquiry allows the notion of love to be studied through an exercise of empathy as Weems argues.
+Thus, our methodology is responding to Leggo’s latter question because poetic inquiry allows the notion of love to be studied through an exercise of empathy as Weems argues.
 This empathic process begins in the poetic act and continually re-represents itself in the different contexts that surround us.
 For example, through poetic inquiry a sad child becomes a dripping ice cream of dreams that needs to be attended.
 The visual representation of the ice cream and dreams might cause an empathic process within your cognition through your memories that analogize your childhood to the child being described in the latter sentence.
 The way each poet uses analogies and metaphors as a continual poetic activity is particular to each poet’s method for creating her or his data (i.e. poem creation) because poetic inquiry can be: “…a tool and method for presentation of research data, as a source of data, and source for data analysis.”
-Thus, I will present a set of poems and photographs as my data source because sometimes in poetic inquiry visual images can interact with the poetry.
-Then through an autoethnographic novel, I will analyze the poetic data.
-In the following section, I will explain how I collected the data and how I use autoethnography to analyze this data.
+Thus, we showcase poems, photographs, performances, and other poetic activities because we believe the data in poetic inquiry should include being poetry way of expressing the arts as a form of poetry.

 Faulkner, 17.